1992–1993 Jack in the Box E. coli outbreak: Lawsuits

-In 1993, attorney William "Bill" Marler represented the then 9-year-old Brianne Kiner in litigation against Jack in the Box following an E. coli O157:H7 outbreak, securing a $15.6 million settlement.
+In 1993, attorney William Marler represented 9-year-old Brianne Kiner in litigation against Jack in the Box following an E. coli O157:H7 outbreak, securing a $15.6 million settlement.

 Marler represented hundreds of other victims of the outbreak in a class-action suit against Jack in the Box, settling for over $50 million.
 At the time, it was the largest-ever payout related to foodborne illness.

 Victims of the Jack in the Box E. coli crisis sued Foodmaker Inc. because they were responsible for supplying the meat for Jack in the Box restaurants.
 Sheree Zizzi was a spokesperson for Foodmaker Inc. when the lawsuit of Riley Detwiler was settled, she had a positive view on the lawsuit by referring to it as fair and equitable.
 However, another Foodmaker Inc. official, Robert Nugent was not pleased and viewed the lawsuits as poor settlements with the franchisees as a whole.
 The main argument made against Foodmaker Inc. in these lawsuits was that they had failed to check the meat supply to deem it safe to eat and that they withheld information for their benefit from the company.

-The irresponsibility shown by Jack in the Box was seen when they covered their bases by shifting the blame to others involved, such as Foodmaker Inc and the cooks at the Jack In the Box location.
 In hopes to improve the company's reputation, the chairman of Jack in the Box, Jack Goodall, publicly announced that the company shared their sympathy and prayers to the families of the victims of the crisis.
 He added that Jack in the Box would pay the hospital bills for all of the customers affected with E. coli.

 Legacy

 Senator Richard Durbin (D-IL), addressing a congressional hearing on food safety in 2006, described the outbreak as "a pivotal moment in the history of the beef industry."
 James Reagan, vice president of Research and Knowledge Management at the National Cattlemen's Beef Association (NCBA), said that the outbreak was "significant to the industry" and "the initiative that moved us further down the road [of food safety] and still drives us today."
-David Acheson, a former U.S. Food and Drug Administration (FDA) Associate Commissioner for Foods, in 2015 told Retro Report that "Jack in the Box was a wakeup call to many, including the regulators.
+David Acheson, a former US Food and Drug Administration (FDA) Associate Commissioner for Foods, in 2015 told Retro Report that "Jack in the Box was a wakeup call to many, including the regulators.
 You go in for a hamburger with the kids and you could die.
 It changed consumers' perceptions and it absolutely changed the behaviors of the industry."

 As a direct result of the outbreak: